RedHat-Middleware-Workshops/enter-serverless-functions/README.md

 ![devui](./img/devui.png)

 Verify the RESTful API if it works well.
-For example, you can use [HTTPie](https://httpie.io/) to invoke the endpoint:
+For example, use [HTTPie](https://httpie.io/) to invoke the endpoint:

 ```shell
 http :8080/hello